efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 #### The REZ Mirror Matchup

 Ok the REZ mirror, probably my favorite of all the matchups.
 It is a bit like a game of chess (unless someone hard bricks of course).
 It takes a bit of thinking, the win condition of this matchup is to steal your opponents REZ, once you have done that, the game is in your favor.
 Before you can do that you must force your opponent into burning through their resources.
 The best thing to do is to get them to use their Bacon Saver early, doing that sets you up for an AMA into win or Storm into win.
-What I always do in the Rez mirror is make sure to save all my Spell/Traps and Bacon to protect my REZ.
+What I always do in the REZ mirror is make sure to save all my Spell/Traps and Bacon to protect my REZ.
 If my opponent wants to crash or TTTB and run over my Gozuki or Samurai, I will let them do it, unless in 2 situations:

 1) they have no backrow or Bacon left and I know I can go for game next turn or